jeffbonnes/titanium_documentation/source/en/local_data.md

 ## Storing JS objects as JSON in properties

-If you have a complex JS object, you can convert it to a string and store it using the [Titanium.App.Properties.setString()](http://developer.appcelerator.com/apidoc/mobile/latest/Titanium.App.Properties.setString-method.html) method.
+If you have a complex Javascript object, you can convert it to a JSON string using `JSON.stringify()`, which will allow you to store it in the database using the [Titanium.App.Properties.setString()](http://developer.appcelerator.com/apidoc/mobile/latest/Titanium.App.Properties.setString-method.html) method.

 <code class="javascript">
 var window = Titanium.UI.createWindow({